 Note: Claims for livestock killed or injured after April 1, 2012 will need to have a Premises ID number and a valid Farm Business Registration number, or one of the allowable exemptions for that claim to be eligible.

-The information sheet below explains how to apply for these numbers:
+The Information Sheet (PDF) explains how to apply for these numbers.

-For further information about the Ontario Wildlife Damage Compensation Program, please follow the link below:
+For further information about the Ontario Wildlife Damage Compensation Program, please consult the Ministry of Agriculture, Food and Rural Affairs website.

 Township of Tiny Livestock Valuers: